bertreb/pimatic-dyson/README.md

 # pimatic-dyson
 Plugin for connecting Dyson Pure devices to Pimatic

+The plugin is based on an embedded and modified version of the dyson-purelink library of (K.Augenberg)[https://github.com/auchenberg].
 The plugin can be installed via the plugins page of Pimatic.
 This plugin works for Dyson Pure devices.